Wealthy Affiliate Review…

 How To Make Money With Wealthy Affiliate

-WA's online training is basically teaching two ways to make money online:
+WA's online training is basically teaching you two ways to make money online:

-- Use what you're taught to build your own niche site and earn affiliate commission from third-party affiliate programs;
+- Build your own niche site (in a niche you've selected) and earn affiliate commission from relevant third-party affiliate programs;

 - Promote Wealthy Affiliate itself and thereby earn affiliate commissions from the WA affiliate program.